Things to Do in Kuwait City in February

 Is alcohol available in Kuwait City?

 No — Kuwait has a total prohibition on alcohol, with no exceptions.
 Alcohol is not served in hotels, restaurants, clubs, or shops anywhere in the country.
 This is strictly enforced, not a grey area, and attempting to bring alcohol through customs can result in confiscation and serious legal consequences.
-Kuwait's cafe culture is excellent as a result: the country has a thriving scene of specialty coffee shops, fresh juice bars, and non-alcoholic cocktail menus worth exploring.
+Kuwait's cafe culture is genuinely excellent as a result: the country has a thriving scene of specialty coffee shops, fresh juice bars, and non-alcoholic cocktail menus worth exploring.

 How expensive is Kuwait City to visit?